 Automated Teller Machines have revolutionized the banking sector by providing easy access to customers and loading off the burden from bank officials.
 Some of the uses of an ATM are-

-- The most common uses of an Automated Teller Machine include withdrawing money and checking balance.
-Bank a/c holders can also transfer money or change the PIN (Personal Identification Number)
+- Most commonly, usres can withdraw money and check their account balance at an ATM.
+Bank account holders can also transfer money or change the PIN (Personal Identification Number)

 - Newer and advanced ATMs also provide options to open/withdraw a Fixed Deposit (FD), or to apply for a personal loan.
 You can also book railway tickets, pay the insurance premiums, income tax & utility bills, recharge your mobile, and deposit cash.
 Some of these facilities may require you to register at the bank branch

-- Customers can now do money transactions at their convenience.
+- Customers can perform direct transactions at their convenience.
 Banks have installed their ATMs today in public spaces, highways, malls, marketplaces, railway/airport stations, hospitals, etc.

-- It helps to avoid the hassle of standing in long queues at the bank even for simpler transactions like withdrawing money.
+- ATMs help to avoid the hassle of standing in long queues at the bank even for simpler transactions like withdrawing money.
 It has also helped in reducing the workload of the bank officials

 How to Use ATMs?